kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 List down the attributes of the kind of person you want to be.

-How does that person make decisions and be that person.
+How does that person make decisions and be that person?
 Decide how he/she decides and act like how he/she acts.

 When you do this, you'll notice that the person you want to be and the person you are now is the same person except for some small changes like being consistent and trying out some stuff more.